woocommerce/woocommerce/docs/extension-development/integrating-coming-soon-mode.md

 }
 ```

-### Trigger from other plugins
+#### Trigger from other plugins

-The following function example can be called from another plugin to enable or disable WooCommerce coming soon mode.
+You can use the following example to enable or disable WooCommerce coming soon mode from another plugin by directy updating `woocommerce_coming_soon` option:

 ```php
 function sync_coming_soon_from_other_plugins( $is_enabled ) {